-The learning of all students is the responsibility of the class teacher at all times.
+The learning of all students is always the responsibility of the class teacher.

-- Support students with SEND and the wider school population. - Plan and deliver individualised programmes where appropriate. - Work with small groups, individuals, in and out of the classroom under the direction of the teacher/SENCo. - Engage in collaborative planning with the classroom teacher - Assist with writing Student Profiles as required. - Contribute to the review process, either in person or with a written report - Support students on educational visits as required.
+- Support students with SEND and the wider school population. - Plan and deliver individualised programmes where appropriate. - Work with small groups, individuals, in and out of the classroom under the direction of the teacher/SENCo. - Engage in collaborative planning with the classroom teacher - Assist with writing one-page profiles - Contribute to the review process, either in person or with a written report - Support students on educational visits as required.